TanjilurJim/TanjilurJim/README.md

 - 💼 &nbsp; Currently working on resting
 - :apple: Beginner mindset (**open to learning**)

-- 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.
+- 🌱 &nbsp; Learning more about Backend and Frontend Developement.
 - 💬 Ask me about anything on tanjilurrahman21@gmail.com
 - :star: You may like [My Portfolio website](https://tanjilurjim.github.io/jdot.github.io/) 、
 - ⚡ Fun fact: I used to be a Rapper !